GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 - Given that the tool's files are separate, when a user tries to download the whole tool, they would have to download each file/folder into a single directory one at a time, making it tedious for a user to download the whole tool.
 - **Source:** My Own Decision

-The user SHOULD be able to download and/or relocate the tool (and its files) onto any directory within the device's files (such as the Downloads folder, Documents folder, or Program Files folder).
+The user SHOULD be able to download and/or relocate the tool (and its files) to any directory on the device (such as the Downloads folder, Documents folder, or Program Files folder).
 - Category: Portability.
 - Given that..., when..., then....
 - Given that..., when..., then....